A Guide to Locum Tenens & Full-Time APP Salaries in 2025

 Whether you’re a nurse practitioner, physician assistant, or certified registered nurse anesthetist, knowing what to expect can help you decide whether to pursue permanent positions or explore options like locum tenens and moonlighting.

-In this guide, we’ve gathered salary data from trusted sources like Salary.com, ZipRecruiter, and the Bureau of Labor Statistics, plus industry insights from OnCall Solutions staffing experts, to examine APP compensation trends.
+In our updated salary guide for 2025, we’ve gathered salary data from trusted sources such as ZipRecruiter, Indeed, and the Bureau of Labor Statistics, along with industry insights from OnCall Solutions staffing experts, to examine APP compensation trends.

 Salary Trends for Advanced Practice Providers